wendykan/techparent/content/post/2018-09-29-what-can-be-done-parental-leave.md

 - Struggling with breastfeeding.
 - Struggling with feeding every 2 hours or even every hour, causing sleep deprevation.
 - Struggling with burping, changing diaper, cleaning up the mess after those.
-- Even so, REALLY CRAVING for something intellitual.
+- Even so, REALLY CRAVING for something intellectual.
 - Really want to be quiet and alone to enjoy some ME time.
 - Lots of time idling when pumping or breastfeeding, but didn't have free hands, so watching intellectual things on Youtube is a good choice.
 - Used a lot of voice-control devices like Amazon Echo, Google Assistant, and Dictation from phone.